HappyDash/HappyDash/README.md

-- 👋 Hi, I’m @HappyDash
+- 👋 Hi, I’m @HappyDash (Sankalp Pandey).
+I have 5 years of experience in frontend web development using HTML5, CSS3 and Angular.
 - 👀 I’m interested in Web Development.
+I actively seek out new technologies and stay up-to-date on industry trends and advancements.
-- 🌱 I’m currently learning MySQL and ReactJS
+- 🌱 I’m currently learning MySQL and ReactJS.
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 Mail me at sankalppandey1993@gmail.com
+- 📫 Contact me at +1 (352)-888-3682 or Mail me at sankalppandey1993@gmail.com
 -

 <!---